 Movies by the Boulevard – Sydney Olympic Park

 Sydney Olympic Park offers lots of free family activities, even more so over the summer.
-Perfect for families looking for school holiday fun.
-It is also the only free outdoor cinema I have discovered.
+Perfect for school holiday fun.
+It is also one of only two free outdoor cinemas in Sydney.

-Dates: 12 evenings in January from Jan 3.
-Check the website for dates.
+Dates: Wed to Sunday in January Check the website for dates.

 Public transport: Train to Olympic Park or plenty of parking available (not free).
 Short walk to Cathy Freeman Park off Olympic Boulevard

 Tip: Family friendly films make this cinema best for kids.